 Brown received his BFA from the University of Kansas, and his MFA from Syracuse University, graduating summa cum laude from both institutions and earning a coveted University Fellowship from Syracuse.
 He has received many awards over the years, including â€œBest in Showsâ€ at the Masur Museum of Art, Monroe, LA; and the Ulrich Museum of Art, Wichita, KS; as well as prestigious grants from the Pollock-Krasner Foundation and the Franz and Virginia Bader Fund.
 He has participated in solo and group exhibitions internationally, including â€œNatural Geometryâ€ at the Wallspace Gallery, Ottawa, Canada; â€œConstructed Dreamingâ€ at the Strecker-Nelson Gallery, Manhattan, KS; “Museology” at Limbo Fine Arts, San Diego, CA; and â€œBetween Realitiesâ€ at the Principle Gallery, Alexandria, VA.
 His works are included in numerous private and public collections, including the Beach Museum of Art, Manhattan, KS; the Anderson Museum of Contemporary Art, Roswell, NM; and the Sweetwater Center for the Arts, Pittsburgh, PA.
 Brownâ€™s paintings have also been featured in a number of international publications, such as New American Paintings, Harperâ€™s Magazine, The Artistâ€™s Magazine and International Artist Magazine.

 101/exhibit is a unique space dedicated to showcasing provocative art and, as such, will provide an ideal backdrop for Brown and his work.
 By pushing boundaries and dissecting the predictable, the gallery is quickly gathering a strong following of fine art tastemakers and trailblazers.
 Owned and operated by Jerome Shaw, Sloan Schaffer and Adam Wolfson, 101/exhibit strives to provide a dynamic gathering place unrestricted by era, locale, or convention.
-For more information on the exhibition or 101/exhibit, call (305) 573- 2101 or visit www.101exhibit.com.If you love Soul Of Miami, please consider leaving a testimonial.
+For more information on the exhibition or 101/exhibit, call (305) 573- 2101 or visit www.101exhibit.com.Thank you for using Soul Of Miami!